Nepose/MAG_Software_Portal/README.md

 ./checkForUpdates.sh
 ```

-Nothing more to explain, it will just check and download latest version if you want :)
+Nothing more to explain, it will just check and download latest version if you want.
+Of course you can also update by `git pull` :)

 ## Contribution